 Our Non-Negotiable Tasks

 Children are given a reading book and they are expected to read at home, with an adult, at least 3 times per week.

 In Key Stage 1

 Children are given a reading book and they are expected to read at home, with an adult who should record it in their reading record, at least 3 times per week.
 They also have spellings to practice with an adult which are linked to Read Write Inc Phonics.

 Children are expected to read every night this should be recorded in their reading record by an adult.
 Older children may prefer to read alone however they should still have this recorded by an adult.
 Children also receive weekly spellings linked to their spelling level, which they should learn in preparation for a weekly test.

 Children are occasionally offered work to take home and complete with an adult which links to the work they have been doing in school.

 In Key Stage 1 and Key Stage 2

-In the first week of each half term, a homework information sheet will be sent home giving the details of 12 different tasks which can be completed throughout the half term.
+In the last week of each half term, a homework information sheet will be sent home giving the details of 12 different tasks which can be completed during the holiday and throughout the following half term.
 The tasks are usually linked to the class topic but maybe linked to current affairs or a special event in the calendar.
 They will range in challenge and curriculum focus.
 All completed tasks should be brought into school on the last Monday of the half term; a date which will be printed on the information task sheet.
 Homework will be marked in that final week.
 For every completed task the child will receive 5 diddi-dots – diddi-dots are collected by children in school and can be exchanged for prizes.
 In addition, all classes offer times tables practice sheets which children can take home to work through at their own pace.